Mwandi Mission Trip: Photo Diary

 Story of One Mother

 A sick mother of two arrived to Mwandi Mission Hospital needing urgent medical care.
 After some initial tests the staff realized that what the mother needed was beyond the current scope of the hospital.
-They decided to transfer her to Livingston for a transfusion and medical procedure to improve her chances of a positive outcome.
+They decided to transfer her to Livingstone for a transfusion and medical procedure to improve her chances of a positive outcome.
 To read the full story click here.

 Our team of community health workers continues to grow.
 They are behind everything we do at CMMB – delivering care to the most vulnerable people living in the most remote and hard to reach places in Mwandi!
 As you an see our team is growing.